 Industrial Production in Sweden averaged -0.49 percent from 2001 until 2021, reaching an all time high of 12.60 percent in February of 2011 and a record low of -26.90 percent in July of 2010.
 This page provides the latest reported value for - Sweden Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sweden Industrial Production Value Index YoY - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Industrial Production in Sweden is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Sweden to stand at 1.04 in 12 months time.
-In the long-term, the Sweden Industrial Production is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Industrial Production in Sweden is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Sweden to stand at 3.20 in 12 months time.
+In the long-term, the Sweden Industrial Production Value Index YoY is projected to trend around 2.60 percent in 2022, according to our econometric models.